 Common Mistakes with Using Therefore vs Therefor

-Therefore and therefor are two words that, while sounding similar, have vastly different meanings.
+Therefore vs therefor are two words that, while sounding similar, have vastly different meanings.
 Therefore is a conjunction that is used to signify a conclusion or an inference based on a given situation or set of circumstances.
 On the other hand, therefor is an adverb used to describe the reason or purpose for a particular action.

 - Using therefor instead of therefore to indicate a conclusion, which can lead to confusion and misunderstandings.